Missed-Question Remediation Notebook by Error Type

 Test Your Knowledge

-A learner writes "missed routing question" in a notebook after choosing the default route even though a more specific route existed.
+A learner notes "missed routing question" after choosing the default route even though a more specific route existed.
 What is the best remediation entry?

 A